 - Area size to be tiled

 Whether a tiler requires a licence depends on the state you live in.
 Most states do not require a licence but you should definitely consider proof of their qualifications and past work, whereas New South Wales does require a wall and tiling licence.
 It’s always a good idea to quickly jump onto your state’s government site and check the licensing laws as these may change regularly.

 When you are hiring a tiler, make sure they are right for your job.
 Some questions to ask them include:

 - What range of services do you provide?

 - Can you provide a written quote?

 - Do you have references I can follow up?

-Get 3 free quotes from local tilers today and be sure to interview potential candidates thoroughly, and view some of their work if possible.
-At Service.com.au, we verify businesses in order to assist our clients so that they can see which landscaper has been recommended.
+Get 3 free quotes from local tilers today and be sure to interview potential tradespeople thoroughly, and view some of their work if possible.
+At Service.com.au, we verify businesses in order to assist our clients so that they can see which tiler has been recommended.